SD-github21/Amazon_Vine_Analysis/README.md

 ## Results

-Below are the important metrics calculated through this analysis:
+Below are the important metrics calculated through this analysis in order to determine if there was evidence of any bias towards favorable reviews from Amazon Vine program members:

 -	The total number of non-Vine unpaid reviews (n = 151,400) and the total number of Vine paid reviews (n = 49)